nnstreamer/nnstreamer/Documentation/writing-subplugin-tensor-filter.md

 ### Dependencies / Libraries

 As you can see in packaging/*.spec and meson.build of the template, ```nnstreamer-dev``` is the only mandatory dependency.
-Anyway. of course, you need to add dependencies for your own library/hardware usages.
+Anyway, of course, you need to add dependencies for your own library/hardware usages.

 In order to provide callbacks required by ```tensor_filter```, you need to include ```nnstreamer_plugin_api_filter.h```, which is supplied with ```nnstreamer-dev``` package (in Tizen or Ubuntu).